Event Ticketing Addon

 This will open the individual ticketing page where you can update the order status, resend the email receipt, or delete the order.

-Additionally, you can export the list of tickets to a CSV file by clicking the Export to CSV button.
+Additionally, you can export the list of tickets to a CSV file by clicking the Export List button.

 Export to CSV button